uspki/policies/certificate-policy.md

 ### 4.2.1 Performing identification and authentication functions
 All CAs shall establish and follow a documented procedure for verifying all data requested for inclusion in the Certificate by the Applicant.

-For end entity Domain Validation TLS certificates and end entity Organizational Validation TLS certificates:

 For Domain Validation TLS Server Authentication certificates and Organization Validation TLS Server Authentication certificates:

 - The Applicant information shall include at least one Fully-Qualified Domain Name.
 - All Fully-Qualified Domain Names shall be verified in accordance with Section 3.2 before issuance of the certificate.
-- CAA records for .GOV and .MIL domains shall be checked prior to issuance of any certificate and the CA shall act in accordance to the requirements in Section 3.2.2.8.
+- CAA records for .gov and .mil domains shall be checked prior to issuance of any certificate and the CA shall act in accordance to the requirements in Section 3.2.2.8.

 The CA shall identify in Section 4.2 of the CPS the Issuer Domain Name to be used for CAA records.

-The CA may use the documents and data provided in Section 3.2 to verify certificate information, provided that the CA obtained the data or document from a source specified under Section 3.2 no more than 825 days prior to issuing the Certificate.
+The CA may reuse the documents and data provided in Section 3.2 to verify certificate information, provided that the CA obtained the data or document from a source specified under Section 3.2 no more than 395 days prior to issuing the Certificate.

-All Subordinate CAs shall develop, maintain, and implement documented procedures that identify and require additional verification activity for High Risk Certificate Requests for .GOV and .MIL assets prior to the Certificate's approval.
+All Subordinate CAs shall develop, maintain, and implement documented procedures that identify and require additional verification activity for High Risk Certificate Requests for .gov and .mil assets prior to the Certificate's approval.

 Delegated Third Parties are not allowed under this policy and shall not participate in the performance of identification functions.

 ### 4.2.2 Approval or rejection of certificate applications
-This CP is restricted to .MIL and .GOV assets.
-CAs shall reject all certificate applications containing any FQDNs that are not under the gTLDs for .MIL and .GOV.
+This CP is restricted to .gov and .mil assets.
+CAs shall reject all certificate applications containing any FQDNs that are not under the sTLDs for .gov and .mil.

 Approval of certificate applications requires successful completion of validation per Section 3.2.